 Strong bamboo floors

 Bamboo floors are one of the toughest floors around.
 Strand woven bamboo flooring, which is created by applying pressure and heat to bamboo strands, clocks in at a massive 3,000 on the Janka hardness scale, beating out all hardwoods.
 Even solid or engineered bamboo floors still rank above most hardwood floors.
 Solid bamboo planks are three times stronger than oak and will stand up to a lifetime of family drama, from foot-stomping to full-on temper tantrums.
 And that’s just from the adults.

 Bamboo floors: the smart choice

 - Bamboo floors are more durable: As noted above, bamboo flooring bests hardwoods on the Janka hardness scale and is much more durable.
-This means that it will last longer before needing refinishing or replacing, which means fewer resources over the same period of time.
+It will last longer before needing refinishing or replacing and use fewer resources over the same period of time.

 - Bamboo requires less transport: While many hardwood trees grow in the US, the company which owns them will often send them to China (or elsewhere in Asia) for manufacturing before shipping them back to America.
-It’s somehow cheaper to do that, even if it costs the earth.
-Bamboo, on the other hand, is grown and manufactured in China, which means that it only has to take a one-way trip to your front door.
+It’s somehow cheaper to do that even if it costs the earth.
+Bamboo, on the other hand, is grown and manufactured in China and only has to take a one-way trip to your front door.